 - Waverton Park, Sawmiller’s Reserve; and

-- Lavender Bay (which hosts Luna Park, Wendy’s Garden, Harry’s Park and the Olympic Pool)
+- Lavender Bay Parklands (which hosts Luna Park, Wendy’s Garden, Harry’s Park and the Olympic Pool)

 more readily accessible to the huge influx of people expected to take up residence in the medium and high density developments that are planned for the stretch of land between St Leonards and North Sydney.

-There is no better way to make those parklands accessible than to evolve the rail line between Waverton station and Lavender Bay to accomodate a walking trail.
+There is no better way to make those parklands accessible than to evolve the rail line between Waverton and Lavender Bay to accommodate a walking trail.
 A trail that on any measure, will rival similar trails in New York and Paris.

 In the near term it is intended that a couple of community walks and heritage train rides will take place each year.
 In the long term when the rail line is not operating it will become a landscaped corridor, with a walking trail and an operational line retained for use exclusively by heritage trains.